What's New for 2020 Guide

 Your curator will work with you and our placement team to determine the best location for your project.
 However, placement is not final until the day of the event.
 Weather, power, and construction issues have and will force last-minute relocation of projects.
 We may share your expected placement location with you in advance of the event in order to gather feedback and facilitate logistics planning.
 However, we strongly advise against sharing your expected location with your friends, fans, and mailing lists as a way to find you on the island.
 Instead, there are two key items to tell followers when advertising your location:

-Item #1: "There are no maps."
-FIGMENT does not post or distribute maps showing the location of specific projects.
-Maps will be posted showing main areas of the island, but they don't show project locations.
+FIGMENT does not distribute maps showing the location of specific projects.
+Maps will be posted with main areas of the island, but they won’t show project locations.

 "Roving" projects move about the island, but require a specific starting time and location for participants at which to meet up.
 To make it easier for participants to find roving projects, FIGMENT designates an official "Roving Start Point" for roving projects to use, if they so choose.
 You can gather participants at the start point, and then begin your adventure from there.
 Just tell your followers go to the "Roving Start Point" at your scheduled time(s).
 FIGMENT will also post the project names and start time(s) for roving projects at this location.
 Talk to your curator if you want to use the roving start point.